scytaleio/aws-iid-attestor/README.md

 ## Overview

-This walkthrough will guide you through steps to configure SPIRE Server and SPIRE Agent for AWS IID based attestation.
+The AWS IID attestor is a plugin for the SPIRE Agent and SPIRE Server that allows SPIRE to automatically attest instances using the AWS Instance Metadata API and the AWS Instance Identity document.
+It also allows an operator to use AWS Instance IDs when defining SPIFFE ID attestation policies.
+This plugin is also a pre-requisite for the AWS node resolver plugin.

 ## Pre-requisites
-The instructions assume you have a running SPIRE Server and Agent Configured and running on AWS EC2 instances.
+The instructions assume you have a running SPIRE Server and Agent configured and running on AWS EC2 instances.
 Follow instructions [ here ](https://github.com/spiffe/spiffe-example/blob/master/ec2/README.md) for a basic VPC and EC2 setup.
 Instructions to install and configure SPIRE Server and SPIRE Agent are [ here ](https://github.com/spiffe/spire/README.md#installing-spire-server-and-agent)

 ## Compiling and Installing the server IID attestor plugin
-Use go install to compile and install the plugin binaries.(Follow instructions [ here ](https://golang.org/doc/install) to setup go environment)
+Use go install to compile and install the plugin binaries.
+(Follow instructions [ here ](https://golang.org/doc/install) to install Go)
-This installs the server binary in the path specified by GOBIN environment variable.
+This installs the server binary in your $GOPATH/bin directory by default or in the path set by $GOBIN environment variable.

             go install github.com/spiffe/aws-iid-attestor/server